lavy28p/clothing-bin/README.md

 Clothing BIN website supports independent fashion designers to sell their products.
 The app makes the whole process easy by helping users connect directly with makers to find something extraordinary

 # MVP

+1. Complete Auth functionality:
+   - Complete authentication for signup
+   - Complete authentication for signin
+   - Complete restriction for users to perform CRUD
+2. Complete Backend functionality:
+   - Setup MongoDB data base and complete CRUD operations
+   - Complete the API deployment in Heroku
+3. Complete Frontend functionality:
+   - Complete proper links to all pages
+   - Render data on all pages
+   - Allow user to add data on required pages
+   - Complete all components with basic css
+   - Deploy in Netflify

 # Post-MVP

+1. Add more CSS styling
+2. On signup page, add functionality to confirm password